bizurkur/mockfs/docs/pages/03-usage.md

 | `unlink_message` | `string|null` | The user warning to trigger on failure.
 This has no effect unless `unlink_fail` is set to `true` |

-## Browsing the File Structure
+## Browsing the File System

-If for any reason you need to view/browse the file structure, you can call `mockfs::visit()`.
+If for any reason you need to view/browse the file system, you can call `mockfs::visit()`.
 It defaults to using a `MockFileSystem\Visitor\TreeVisitor` to print the file system contents to `STDOUT`.

 ```php
 <?php